frasal29/InfoVis/README.md

 # Demo

-A demo of the stacked bar chart visualization can be found [here](https://frasal29.github.io/InfoVis/).
+A demo of the stacked bar chart visualization can be found <a href="https://frasal29.github.io/InfoVis/" target="_blank">here</a>.

 # Stacked Bar Chart with D3.js